Craig Wayne Boyd: The Voice (2014)

 For the week of the Finals, Boyd performed three songs.
 He performed "In Pictures" by Alabama as his solo song.
 He performed "Boots On" by Randy Houser as a duet with his coach Blake Shelton.
 He also performed an original song called "My Baby's Got a Smile on Her Face".
 The song was written for Shelton, but he decided to give it to Boyd.
 The song is Boyd's debut single.

 Boyd was declared the winner on December 16, 2014, giving Blake Shelton's team its fourth win out of the seven Seasons.
-He beat out Matt McAndrew, Chris Jamison, and Damien Lawson, all three of whom were from Team Adam Levine.
+He beat out Matt McAndrew, Chris Jamison, and Damien, all three of whom were from Team Adam Levine.

 Shortly after winning the show and signing with Universal Republic and Dot Records, Boyd played at the Grand Ole Opry and went on a 65 city tour.
-His debut album is to be released sometime in 2015.
 In early May 2015, following 6 weeks of rumors, it was reported that Boyd parted ways with Dot.
-He tweeted that "it's called I ASK off of the label....".
-Boyd released one single under Dot records "My Baby’s Got A Smile On Her Face", which debuted at #1 on the Billboard Hot Country Songs before falling off that chart with a 94% drop in sales the next week..
-His second single "I'm Still Here" was released to iTunes under his own imprint - Long Haul Records.
-The song peaked at #35 on the Billboard Digital charts.
+Boyd released one single under Dot records "My Baby’s Got A Smile On Her Face", which debuted at No. 1 on the Billboard Hot Country Songs.
+His second single "I'm Still Here" was released to iTunes under his own imprint – Long Haul Records.
+The song peaked at No. 35 on the Billboard Digital charts.

-Craig Wayne Boyd signed a new record deal with Copperline Music Group in 2017.
-The singer is collaborating with Reviver Entertainment Group for radio promotion and BDG/RED for distribution.
-Top Shelf was released on October 27 via the Copperline Music Group.